Romchirik/KotlinCoroutines/README.md

 # Kotlin coroutines
-Study project to inderstand kotlin corutines and practice android development This is task from NSU course "Networks and telecommunications".
+Study project to understand kotlin coroutines and practice android development This is task from NSU course "Networks and telecommunications".

 I already have implementation of this project in Java [here](https://github.com/Romchirik/setiTitov/tree/master/AsyncCommunicationLab3) (for NSU course)